PaulAHMedley/fishblicc/fishblicc_Model_Description.md

 \end{align}
 $$

-Because the time is in units of the growth rate $k$, so mortality is estimated likewise in units of $k$.
+Because the time is in units of the growth rate $k$, mortality is estimated likewise in units of $k$.
 This is reasonable for the growth model, but prevents any account being taken of time series.
 If a time series is used, the growth rate must become explicit to account for time measured between samples.
 This time interval would not match the length intervals, preventing the simplifying assumptions.

 The probability that fish will survive to length interval $n$ with lower bound $L_n$ is given by: